India7Bravo/acrontumTests/README.md

 # acrontumTests
-A automated user journey test scenario for Acrontum
+An automated user journey test scenario for Acrontum